Just a heads up!

 Hello

-Day 27 is an extremely important part of our month with Mark’s Gospel.
+Day 28 is an extremely important part of our month in Mark’s gospel.
 Throughout the story, Mark has given us more than a nod that Jesus is the Son of God.
-The voice of God has declared it at his baptism (Day 1) the parable of the wicked tenants (Day 22) spoke of it, and in yesterday’s reading, Jesus himself admitted it (Day 26).
-Today we see what God’s Son was sent to do.
-A dark cloud of evil descends on Jesus as he absorbs all the suffering, sin, and death of this world into his crucified body…
+The voice of God has declared it at his baptism (Day 1), the parable of the wicked tenants (Day 22) spoke of it, and in yesterday’s reading, Jesus himself admitted it (Day 28).
+Today we see what God’s son was sent to do.
+A dark cloud of evil descends on Jesus as he absorbs all the suffering, sin, and death of this world into his crucified body.

 Read